 I reported aboard as a nub (non-useful body), non-qual (unqualified person), dinq (OK, technically I wasn’t delinquent in qualification – yet), flob (free-loading oxygen breather).
 Translated, it meant I was pretty useless and everyone made me painfully aware of the fact.
 There was a ton of pressure to qualify as quickly as possible!
 In a way, it was a lot like being a student again…

 Things got better, and qualifications commenced.
 I was lucky, too, since I didn’t have to mess crank!
 For my nuke quals, it meant learning everything from the reactor tunnel aft.
 For submarine quals, sonar, torpedoes, the diesel generator, diving the boat, the oxygen generator, and many other systems had to be learned.
 Reactor operators (ROs) quals included AMR2UL, electrical operator, throttleman, RO, and SRO.
+And yes, I even got to make the reactor critical!
 Then, if you chose to, it was Engineering Watch Supervisor (EWS), and later Engineering Officer of the Watch (EOOW).
 When I was aboard Sandlance, EWS was as far as the enlisted could qualify.

 I don’t recall how long it took to qualify all of those watches, but I do know that I qualified submarines in December 1986 while I was on the Med Run.
 Here is my Submarine Qualification Certificate.